BIRTH OF THE WORLD

 When the parents got angry, they hit their children with sticks, driving them out of the house.
 The many children fled in all directions.
 Some stayed and hid in the inner rooms of the house--from these the grandees or the nobles are descended; others ran down the steps into the yard--from these the timawa or plebeians are descended.
 There were also the children who remained huddled under the kitchen sink, from these the slaves are descended. /1/

 The following are two lesser origin myths.
-Perhaps, more accurately, they could be called "legends", accounts believed to have occurred in some remote past, more localised, and do not have the sacred element of true myths.
+Perhaps, more accurately, they could be called "legends", accounts believed to have occurred in some remote past.
+They are often more localised and do not have the sacred element of true myths.

 BIRTH OF BUGLAS